zoetrope69/rose/_posts/2014-05-30-moving-into-the-innovation-space.md

 categories: blog
 ---

-This week we moved into our new office space, the Innovation Space in the prime of Portsmouth.
-The building, formally named <a href="#">Halpern House</a> hosts different start-ups on the second floor.
-It's an incubator space of sorts and allows for creatives and entrepreneurs to work amongst each other.
+This week we moved into our new office space, the Innovation Space.
+It's right in the prime of Portsmouth in the Halpern House building.

+The second floor is home to different student start-ups, it's an incubator space of sorts and let's different creatives and entrepreneurs work amongst each other.
+Makes sense really, it's a lot easier to bounce ideas around or collaborate on projects.

 ![Innovation Space, Halpern House](http://innovationwarehouse.org/wp-content/uploads/2013/03/Innovation-Warehouse-at-Innovation-Space-400x298.jpg)

-As our floor is targeting graduates mainly the office isn't completely full yet, we're expecting it to get pretty rowdy soon. :smile:
+We were looking to get office space on our own but having people around is great.
+We've already been helping each other out, our floor is targeting graduates mainly the office isn't completely full yet, we're expecting it to get pretty rowdy soon. :smile:

-Looking forward blah Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Animi, molestiae, deserunt, fugiat ullam vel at ipsa quidem atque ducimus suscipit sed voluptate necessitatibus quas omnis quia accusamus vitae sapiente asperiores!
+The office is pretty new, there's still some final touches going on.
+We have access to meeting rooms (named the 'ankle', 'leg', 'elbow' and 'head' room haha).